Valuation Review and Technical Analysis of Endeavour Silver Corp (EXK)

-Endeavour Silver Corp (NYSE:EXK) shares traded up 3.74% during most recent session.
-Wall Street analysts covering the stock are projecting that the stock will reach $4.53 within the next 52-weeks.
+Endeavour Silver Corp (NYSE:EXK) shares traded down -1.32% during most recent session.
+Wall Street analysts covering the stock are projecting that the stock will reach $4.47 within the next 52-weeks.
 The mean target projections are based on 4 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.